-The Mount Gravatt Cemetery opened in 1918 and the crematorium in 1999.
-It sits within 197 acres of native bushland alongside the Toohey State Forest.
+Brisbane City Council's Mount Gravatt Cemetery opened in 1918, with the crematorium opened in 1999.
+It sits amongst nearly 80 hectares of native bushland, alongside the Toohey State Forest.
 The cemetery offers burials in lawn beam and monumental sites.

 The Mount Gravatt Cemetery and Crematorium takes pride in serving the needs of Brisbane's ethnic communities.
-Specialised religious and cultural sections include:
+The venue inlcudes the following religious and cultural sections:

 For funeral and memorial services at Council cemeteries and crematoria, view the funeral and memorial service calendar.